temporalio/temporal-learning/docs/tutorials/go/subscriptions/index.md

 - A [Query](https://docs.temporal.io/workflows#query) to retrieve the user's email address and the status of their subscription.
 - A [Cancellation Handler](https://docs.temporal.io/activities#cancellation) for users to opt out of the subscription early.

-Since the business logic is handled in Temporal's Workflow and Activities, you can use Temporal to manage each subscription rather than relying on a separate database or Task Queue.
+Since the business logic is handled in Temporal's Workflow and Activities, Temporal manages each subscription rather than relying on a separate database or Task Queue.
-This reduces the complexity of the code you have to write and maintain.
+This reduces the complexity of the code you write and maintain.

 Ultimately, you'll create a web server to handle requests from the end user and interact with the Temporal Workflow to manage the email subscription process.
-All Workflow Executions begin with entry of a valid email address on the sign-up page, and continue to simulate sending emails until the subscription ends.
+All Workflow Executions begin with entry of a valid email address on the sign-up page, and simulate sending emails until the subscription ends.
-You can view the user's entire process through the Temporal Web UI.
+The process is viewed through the Temporal Web UI.

-By the end of this tutorial, you'll have a clear understanding of how to use Temporal for creating and managing long-running Workflows.
+By the end of this tutorial, you'll understand how to use Temporal for creating and managing long-running Workflows.

 Check out the [Subscription Workflow in the Go repository](https://github.com/temporalio/subscription-workflow-go) for a full view of all the tutorial's code.

 ## Prerequisites

 Before starting this tutorial: